 On January 26, 2021, ISO-NE filed revisions to the Tariff (including related revisions to the FAP) to exclude energy efficiency resources ("EERs") from Pay-for-Performance ("PFP") obligations and settlement in all hours.
 EER capacity base payments are unaffected.
 The EER Exemption was considered, but not supported, by the Participants Committee at its October 2, 2020 meeting.
 The related FAP revisions were considered but were supported by the Participants Committee at the same meeting.
 An April 1, 2021 effective date was requested.
 Comments on this filing were due on or before February 16, 2021.
 Comments supporting the revisions were filed by: NEPOOL; the ISO-NE Internal Market Monitor ("IMM"); LS Power Development, Helix Maine Wind Development, Ocean State Power, and Wallingford Energy (collectively, the "LS Power companies"); and NEPGA.
 AEE filed comments protesting the revisions, which ISO answered on March 3, 2021.
 Doc-less interventions were filed by Calpine, Dominion; Eversource, MA AG, National Grid, NESCOE, NRG, and Vistra.
+On March 8, Exelon and the MA DPU intervened out-of-time.
 This matter is pending before the FERC.
 If you have any questions concerning this proceeding, please contact Sebastian Lombardi (860-275-0663; slombardi@daypitney.com) or Rosendo Garza (860-275-0660; rgarza@daypitney.com).